atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Return a 404 HTTP response code and an empty response body when no customer record exists in the database.

-1. Drag a ?Return?? activity from the Activity Bar -> Default-> Return onto the canvas and connect to LogMessageWarnNotFound activity.
-Rename the activity to ?Return404?.
+1. Drag a 'Return' activity from the Activity Bar -> Default-> Return onto the canvas and connect to LogMessageWarnNotFound activity.
+Rename the activity to 'Return404'.

 ![](/images/VT7_Image_43.gif)